Percy Chapman: Ashes series of 1926

 By the beginning of the 1926 season, Chapman was no longer the star of English cricket.
 Although still respected for his earlier achievements, he had a modest record in Test and first-class cricket.
 During the season, the Australians toured England for another Ashes series.
 Chapman did not play any early season games and his first match for Kent was against the touring side.
-He scored 51, his first first-class fifty since January 1925.
-A week later, he scored 159 in the County Championship, bringing him back into contention for an England place, then scored 89 in a Test trial match played against the Australians.
+He scored 51, his first first-class fifty since January 1925.Lemmon, p.
+62. A week later, he scored 159 in the County Championship, bringing him back into contention for an England place, then scored 89 in a Test trial match played against the Australians.
 Chapman's appearances for Kent were sporadic for the rest of the season, but he scored 629 runs in his nine County Championship games at an average of 57.18 to lead the Kent averages.
 He also scored a century for the Gentlemen against the Players at Lord's.

 Early in the season, Arthur Carr was named as England captain for the start of the series; Carr was a popular choice and the only other serious contender at the time was Percy Fender.
 Chapman played in two of the three trial matches and was chosen for the first Test but did not bat in a match ruined by rain.
 The second Test was drawn but Chapman scored fifty.
 Australia dominated most of the third Test but England saved the game; Chapman scored 15 and 42 not out in the match.
-However, Carr's tactical approach during the match was heavily criticised and he dropped a crucial catch on the first morning.
+However, Carr's tactical approach during the match was heavily criticised and he dropped a crucial catch on the first morning.Gibson, pp. 127–28.
 Chapman was omitted from the side for the fourth Test, but fielded as substitute when Carr became ill during the game.